 It was particularly embarrassing when I forgot to wash my dish tray and it became the home of to a family of five lizards.
 If your electronics PCB is placed in a damp, dark and humid environment, these friendly reptiles are going to be only one of many problems.
 This is why it is important to design with your board’s environment in mind.
 Humid environments are particularly challenging, so let’s explore what can go wrong and how you can prevent damaging your electronics.

 I’ve encountered a couple of these situations in my line of work.
-One was a faulty emergency phone where a colony of ants decided to build a nest on the PCB.
-Scraping off the nests revealed irreparable damage of corroded PCB tracks.
+One was a faulty emergency phone where a colony of ants decided to build a nest in electronic devices on the PCB.
+Scraping off the nests revealed irreparable damage of corroded printed circuit boardstracks.
 Another incident, which I’d rather forget, was when I went to investigate a damaged power management component and found a burnt lizard stuck to.

 Water Droplets Can Cause Short Circuits

-How To Prevent Humidity From Damaging Embedded Systems.
+How To Prevent Absolute Humidity From Damaging Embedded Systems.

 Obviously, these are situations we would all like to avoid.
 Here are some best practices for doing this.

 Of course, the easiest solution for keeping your electronics safe from moisture is to apply the conformal coating and place it into an enclosure.
 It gives a decent protection on the PCB as the exposed copper and components are coated with materials like acrylic, urethanes, and silicone.
 The downside of this passive approach is that rework on the PCB can be difficult, as you’ll need to strip of the coating before the components can be removed and reapplying them before the PCB is re-installed.